ThomasAUB/ucosm/README.md

     - Parent_M         : Allows to set a Parent/Child relationship between two tasks, will forbid the deletion of the parent task if the child task is alive.

     - Priority_M       : Simple priority handling, the highest priority is 1 and the lowest is 255.
+A kernel is required                          for this module.

     - ProcessQ_M       : Allows to define an order of execution of active tasks.